 Professor Kent Anderson

 Professor Kent Anderson is an international lawyer who specialises in comparing Asian legal systems.
-From 2019, He returned to the Australian National University as Professor of Law, and was appointed Higher Education Advisor to the federal Minister of Education.
+Since 2021 Prof Anderson is the Deputy Vice Chancelor at the University of Newcastle.
+Previously, he was a Professor of Law at the Australian National University and was appointed Higher Education Advisor to the federal Minister of Education.
 He has an eclectic background, having completed tertiary studies in US, Japan, and the UK in Law, Politics, Economics and Asian Studies.
 He also worked as a marketing manager with a US regional airline in Alaska and as a commercial lawyer in Hawaii.
 His previous appointments include Deputy Vice Chancellor (Community & Engagement) at the University of Western Australia, Pro Vice Chancellor (International) at University of Adelaide and foundational director of the School of Culture, History and Language at the Australian National University.
 He is a founding Co-Director (and now Advisory Board member) of ANJeL.
 He started his academic career as associate professor at Hokkaido University Law School in Japan.
 Kent is on the New Colombo Plan Advisory Board, the Board of Canberra Grammar School, and a variety of academic and community boards including the Languages and Cultures Network for Australian Universities (LCNAU).
 Kent believes in the ABC of life: brewing his own Ales, listening to the Blues and playing sport with his Child.
 Having grown up in Alaska, he said WA feels familiar, with an important Indigenous community, big open spaces, vibrant local arts scene and a resource-driven economy.
 And having spent 20 years in Alaska where temperatures dive to -45C, he is enjoying thawing out in Perth’s beautiful sunshine.

 Professor Harald Baum

-Professor Dr Harald Baum is Senior Research Fellow and Head of the Japan Department at the Max Planck Institute for Comparative and International Private Law, Hamburg, Germany; Priv.Doz., University of Hamburg; Research Associate, European Corporate Governance Institute, Brussels, Belgium; Founding and Executive Editor: Zeitschrift für Japanisches Recht / Journal of Japanese Law (ZJapanR, which ANJeL now collaborates in); and Vice-president, German-Japanese Association of Jurists (an ANJeL affiliate).
+Professor Dr Harald Baum was a Senior Research Fellow and a former Head of the Japan Department at the Max Planck Institute for Comparative and International Private Law, Hamburg, Germany; Prof at the University of Hamburg; Research Associate, European Corporate Governance Institute, Brussels, Belgium; Founding and Executive Editor: Zeitschrift für Japanisches Recht / Journal of Japanese Law (ZJapanR, which ANJeL now collaborates in); and Vice-president, German-Japanese Association of Jurists (an ANJeL affiliate).
 Dr Baum is an expert in comparative commercial law, with numerous publications on business law, corporate governance, takeovers, and capital markets regulation in Germany, the EU, Japan, and the USA, comparative law, and private international law.

-Masako Kamiya, a graduate of Tokyo University, is Professor of Law at Gakushuin University, specialising in Anglo-Commonwealth and American constitutional law.
+Masako Kamiya, a graduate of Tokyo University, is a Professor and former Dean of Law at Gakushuin University, specialising in Anglo-Commonwealth and American constitutional law.
 She also teaches Legal Informatics and American Law at the new Law School at Gakushuin University.

 Akira Kawamura is a partner at Anderson Mori & Tomotsune, one of Tokyo’s largest law firms, and has an extensive general corporate and litigation practice with numerous large multinational domestic and foreign clients.
 He specializes in corporate, M&A, intellectual property, international trade, entertainment, publication, energy and real property law.
 He is a corporate auditor [kansayaku] and board member [torishimariyaku] of a number of Japanese companies, and is also an experienced arbitrator/mediator.
 He is also an influential member of the Japanese Bar, having served as Executive Vice President of the Dai-ni Tokyo Bar Association, Executive Director of the Japan Federation of Bar Associations (Nichibenren) and Chairman of the Japan Federation of Bar Associations’ Foreign Lawyers and International Legal Practice Committee.
 He was a Visiting Professor from 2001-2003 at Kyoto University’s Faculty of Law, where he graduated with an LLB in 1965.
 Akira Kawamura also obtained a LLM from the University of Sydney in 1979, and trained at a law firm in Australia.
 His publications (as editor-in-chief/author) include Australia Law and Business (1979) and Law and Business in Japan (new ed, 2000).